john-a-ellis/VBA-Challenge/README.md

     GenAnalysis.bas: VBA Macros Script
     Screenshot Before Run.png, a screenshot of the 2018 tab of the Multiple_year_stock_data.xlsx file before the GenAnalysis.BAS macro is run.
     Screenshot After Run.png, a screenshot of the 2018 tab of the Multiple_year_stock_data.xlsx file after the GenAnalysis.BAS macro is run.
+    All Files are located in the "Main" branch of the VBA-Challenge Repository.